 What is the Doctor Doom’s Fearfall ride experience like?

-The sporadic up-and-down motions of Doctor Doom’s Fearfall is comparable to a briefer version of Disney’s Twilight Zone Tower of Terror.
+The sporadic up-and-down motions of Doctor Doom’s Fearfall are comparable to a briefer version of Disney’s Twilight Zone Tower of Terror.
 You’re shot 185 feet into the sky, where you’ll catch a stunning view of both Universal theme parks, before soaring back downwards.

 How scary is Doctor Doom’s Fearfall?